SwiftyBeaver/SwiftyBeaver/README.md

 ------------- | ------------- | -------------
 **.detailOutput**  | true | Logs date, file, function, line, level, message.
 If set to `false` then just date, level, message are logged.
 **.colored**  | true | Colored output or not **.minLevel**  | SwiftyBeaver.Level.Verbose | Any level with a priority lower than that level is not logged.
-Possible values are SwiftyBeaver.Level.Verbose, .Debug, .Info .Warning, .Error
+Possible values are SwiftyBeaver.Level.Verbose, .Debug, .Info .Warning, .Error.
+Use `.addMinLevelFilter()` to find the needle in the haystack (see further below).
 **.dateFormat**  | "yyyy-MM-dd HH:mm:ss.SSS" | Logs current date and time including milliseconds.
 If you set an empty String then no date is added to the log.
 **.levelString.Verbose, .Debug, .Info, .Warning, .Error**  | "VERBOSE", "DEBUG", etc. | Sets a custom string representing the log level.
 On default it is the log level as uppercase word.